 FOCUS: Sally Robertson // A 30 Year Retrospective

-Bolinas Museum is excited to present its first online FOCUS feature highlighting a selection of the lush and sensual watercolors of Sally Robertson whose solo exhibition in Bolinas Museum’s Main Gallery ran May 8 – August 15, 2021, and was curated by Barbara Janeff.
-A Bolinas Museum tradition that began in the early 1990s, FOCUS exhibitions generally take place once a year and feature a living coastal Marin artist with a mature, well-established body of work.
+Bolinas Museum is excited to present its first online FOCUS feature highlighting a selection of the lush and sensual watercolors of Sally Robertson, whose solo exhibition in Bolinas Museum’s Main Gallery ran May 8 – August 15, 2021, and was curated by Barbara Janeff.
+A Bolinas Museum tradition that began in the early 1990s, FOCUS exhibitions generally occur once a year and feature a living coastal Marin artist with a mature, well-established body of work.

 Sally Robertson’s masterful watercolor paintings conjure the feel of a delicate petal, the scent of sweet fragrance, or the sound of koi splashing in her beautifully curated Bolinas garden.
-In our time of shortened attention spans and visual overload, to focus on a small view of nature, and then slowly render it in the challenging medium of watercolor, is rare.
+In our time of short attention spans and visual overload, focusing on a small view of nature and then slowly rendering it in the challenging medium of watercolor is rare.
 To create art from this process is magical and exceptional.
-Sally does this daily in her Bolinas home where her lyrical garden and art evolved together for over forty years.
+Sally does this daily in her Bolinas home, where her lyrical garden and art evolved together for over forty years.

 Sally Robertson, September Roses with Smoke Bush Foliage, 2019, watercolor on paper, Bolinas Museum purchase with funds generously provided by Steve Starkey and Olivia Erschen, 2020.1.1.

 Show me your garden and I shall tell you what you are. —Alfred Austin, The Garden That I Love, 1905